-Area Rules all internal surfaces must be smooth, impervious, easy to clean and in good state of repair; to prevent the entry of pests, the floors, walls, roof, doors and window openings must be kept in a good state of repair with no gaps or spaces (refer to Pest Control Section); Premises Structure maintaining the structure in good repair makes it easier to effectively clean the premises (refer to Cleaning Section); ceilings in food preparation areas must be maintained to permit effective cleaning (refer to Cleaning Section); drains should be kept free of leaks and blockages.
-Lights must be covered with diffusers; Light fittings/covers Broken or defective light bulbs, tubes and fittings should be replaced promptly by reporting to Estates Help Desk.
-Work surface All food contact surfaces and equipment must be maintained in good condition to enable effective cleaning ad to prevent build up of debris.
-Equipment/Utensils Certain equipment and utensils may require to be serviced at regular intervals, e.g. fryers, refrigerators, freezers, dishwashers, etc - breakdowns, faults must be reported to Estates Help Desk; 24410110110110110 If unsafe to use/out of use - Place an 'Out of Order' sign on equipment.
-Ventilation Ventilation systems should be adequately maintained and in good working order - report any faults to Estates Help Desk; systems, canopy, Grease Filters Canopy and grease filters should be cleaned regularly by local arrangement.
-Observe and supervise production of food; Monitor and Observe and supervise cleaning; Checking Maintenance Repair Order to be completed and if faults not repaired within few days to be re-logged with Estates Help Desk and thereafter alert Manager.
+Area Rules Premises Structure all internal surfaces must be smooth, impervious, easy to clean and in good state of repair; to prevent the entry of pests, the floors, walls, roof, doors and window openings must be kept in a good state of repair with no gaps or spaces (refer to Pest Control Section); maintaining the structure in good repair makes it easier to effectively clean the premises (refer to Cleaning Section); ceilings in food preparation areas must be maintained to permit effective cleaning (refer to Cleaning Section); drains must be kept free of leaks and blockages.
+Light fittings/covers lights must be covered with diffusers; broken or defective light bulbs, tubes and fittings must be replaced promptly by reporting to Estates Help Desk.
+Work surface All food contact surfaces and equipment must be maintained in good condition to enable effective cleaning and to prevent build-up of debris.
+Equipment/Utensils Certain equipment and utensils may require to be serviced at regular intervals, e.g. fryers, refrigerators, freezers, dishwashers, etc. Breakdowns, faults must be reported to Estates Help Desk.
+If unsafe to use/out of use, place an 'Out of Order' sign on equipment.
+Ventilation systems, canopy, Grease Filters ventilation systems must be adequately maintained and in good working order - report any faults to Estates Help Desk; canopy and grease filters must be cleaned regularly by local arrangement.
+Monitor and Checking observe and supervise production of food; observe and supervise cleaning.
+Maintenance Repair Order to be completed and if faults not repaired within few days to be re-logged with Estates Help Desk and thereafter alert Manager.